 Basic Life Support (BLS)

-BLS courses cover basic chest compressions, rescue breathing, and use of automated external defibrillators, or AEDs, for adults, infants, and children.
+BLS courses cover the benefits of basic chest compressions, rescue breathing, and use of automated external defibrillators, or AEDs, for adults, infants, and children.
 This is the lowest level of CPR recommended for health care professionals and is appropriate for low-risk environments such as doctors’ offices.

 Laypeople are also encouraged to seek this level of training, especially if they work in childcare or other positions where health emergencies occur such as schools, beaches, or other outdoor recreational sites.